olvaffe/olv-notes/linux/net/bluetooth.md

     Bluetooth devices, to be used for future authentication.
 In addition to pairing, the bonding procedure can involve higher layer initialization procedures.

-## org.bluez.Headset

-- It is provided by audio plugin.
-  - In the same directory, an alsa module and a gstreamer module can be found
-  - The alsa module allows
-    - talking to bluez audio plugin through `\0/org/bluez/audio`.
-    - it asks bluez to connect to a device.
-    - it receives SCO socket from bluez (`SCM_RIGHTS`).
-    - pcm data are written to SCO.
-    - the audio path is audio player, alsa bt module, bt driver.
-Totally cpu.
-      - This is called SCO over HCI/UART.
-  - for gsm, ideally, we want gsm, audio chipset, bt chipset.
-No cpu intervention.
-    - This is called SCO over PCM.
-- In `audio_manager_init`,
-  - Adapter driver `headset_server_driver` is registered to listen on HSP and HFP RFCOMM channels.
-  - Device driver `audio_driver` is registered to add `org.bluez.Audio`
-    interface to audio devices.
-Devices are also probed and more interfaces like `org.bluez.Headset` are added.
-- `Connect` causes `hs_connect` to be called.
-  - The state must be `disconnected`.
-  - It calls `rfcomm_connect` to establish ACL connection
-    - The state is changed to `connecting`.
-  - When ACL connection is made, `headset_connect_cb` is called.
-It calls `sco_connect` to establish SCO connection.
-    - The state is changed to `connected`.
-  - When SCO connection is made, `sco_connect_cb` is called.
-    - The state is changed to `playing`.

-## HCI over UART

-- hciattach opens the serial port
-  - Makes it raw and sets the baud rate
-  - Calls `uart_t->init` if exists
-  - Changes ldisc and proto
-    - `TIOCSETD` to use `N_HCI` ldisc.
-    - `HCIUARTSETPROTO` to specify protocol (H4, BCSP, LL, etc.)
-  - Calls `uart_t->post` if exists
-- The `N_HCI` ldisc
-  - does not allow read/write from the tty.
-- When a proto is set through `HCIUARTSETPROTO`
-  - the proto is `open`ed.
-  - `hci_uart_register_dev` is called to register a hci device.
-- When there are outgoing data, `hci_send_frame` is called
-  - In uart case, `hci_uart_send_frame` is called.
-  - `skb` is always enqueued to proto first.
-  - They are dequeued from proto and written to the serial port.
-- When there are incoming data, ldisc `receive_buf` is called.
-  - It calls proto's `recv`, like `ll_recv`.
-  - The buffer is parsed to form `skb`s.
-  - `hci_recv_frame` is called to receive the `skb`s.

 ## HCI packet formats